Different Types of Tents Explained (with Photos)

 Disadvantage:

-• Occasional re-pumping may be necessary if the temperature fluctuates significantly
+• Occasional re-pumping is necessary if the temperature fluctuates significantly

 6. Pyramid Tent (Tipi)